christinakouridi/babygie/README.md

 - `babyai/gie`: contains code for our syntactic dependency parser, `BabyGIE`-specific levels we've developed, and code to generate level train-test splits
 - `babyai/model.py`: adds definitions of our `GAT` and `GCN` models for graph-based language encoding.
 The main `ACModel` class is updated to incorporate these models as well as pre-trained word embedding initialisation (via HuggingFace's [Transformers](https://huggingface.co/transformers/) package).
-- `train_rl.py`: integrates [wandb](https://wandb.ai/), our instruction pre-processor, and some level initialisation code to support our new testing methodology
+- `scripts/train_rl.py`: integrates [wandb](https://wandb.ai/), our instruction pre-processor, and some level initialisation code to support our new testing methodology
 - `babyai/utils/format.py`: introduces a new observation pre-processor (`GieInstructionsPreprocessor`) that returns the syntactically parsed instructions and returns the mission tokens (enabling use of re-trained word embeddings)
-- `babyai/arguments.py`: adds GIE-specific arguments
+- `scripts/arguments.py`: adds GIE-specific arguments
+- `babyai/rl/algos/ppo.py`: adds a clipping parameter for the value loss; previously the clipping parameter for the surrogate loss function was used
+- `scripts/gie_evaluate.py`: enables visualisation of trained agents tested on typical BabyAI instructions, a custom instruction set to assess language understanding, and paraphrased instructions (note the latter should only be used with models trained with BERT (fixed or fine-tuned), otherwise the learnt embedding layer will assign a random embedding to out-of-vocabulary words in our paraphrased instructions, which can in turn result in an adversarial attack on the policy)
+- `babyai/levels/verifier.py`: adds custom sets of instructions to assess the language understanding of trained agents, and how they can generalise to syntactically-diverse, paraphrased instructions

 # Running